 Only your net profit as an independent contractor is your taxable income.
 You can track your expenses by using our free 1099 excel template.

-Here is a list of common tax deductions DoorDash drivers can claim on your Schedule C:
+Here is a list of common tax deductions self-employed DoorDash drivers can claim on your Schedule C:

 If you need help filling out your Schedule-C, talk to an accountant or tax professional.